vikakleyko/trading-platform/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.5.

+# Description

+Online Trading platform Mockup
+For this task we want to you design and code a mockup Online Trading platform.
+The platform should fulfill the following requirements:
+● A Login page where the user login
+● An Overview page where the user can see his current portfolio as well as its current value and a Trend graph for the portfolio that updates in real time (refreshes with a given interval).
+● A Buy and sell page where the user can spend money buying assets (the user should start with a given amount $100 000) and it should be decremented or incremented depending upon the users selling and buying of stocks.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.